aej/react-aws-terraform-github-actions/README.md

 ### Update your DNS record

 The Cloudfront distribution will be given a domain.
 Create a CNAME record pointing to that domain.
+It can take some time for this to propagate.

+# Create a policy to allow the CI User to invalidate paths

+Our Terraform should have created a policy called `cloudfront-invalidate-paths`.
+Inside the AWS Console attach this policy to the Github Actions deployment User.

+# Add the following secrets to Github Actions:

+NAME | VALUE
+AWS_ACCESS_KEY_ID | <access-key-id>
+AWS_SECRET_ACCESS_KEY | <secret-key>
+S3_BUCKET_NAME | react-aws-terraform-github-actions
+CLOUDFRONT_DISTRIBUTION_ID | <cloudfront-distribution-id>

 ## TODOs